 - The Dissertation Director guides the doctoral candidate throughout the PhD journey, encouraging the candidate to be autonomous.
 The Dissertation Director will hold regular meetings with the doctoral candidate. - The Dissertation Director is an expert in research.
-He\she unconditionally assists the candidate at both the conceptual and methodological levels The Dissertation Director will orient the candidate towards choosing appropriate sources at the beginning of their work. - The Dissertation Director is usually assigned by the Research Laboratory Director after getting the Dean's approval.
-The Dissertation Director signs a Consent Letter, agreeing to accompany the candidate until the completion of the dissertation. - The Dissertation Director will send the candidate's research file to the Ethics Committee requesting its approval. - The Dissertation Director is in charge of the study's quality.
-He/she will submit a report ensuring that the work is up to the required level to grant the candidate the permission to submit their final draft.
+He\she unconditionally assists the candidate at both the conceptual and methodological levels.
+The Dissertation Director will orient the candidate towards choosing appropriate sources at the beginning of their work. - The Dissertation Director is usually assigned by the Scientific Council after getting the Dean's approval.
+The Dissertation Director signs a Consent Letter, agreeing to accompany the candidate until the completion of the dissertation. - The Dissertation Director will send the candidate's research file to the Ethics Committee requesting its approval on the data collection tools of the candidate's dissertation - The Dissertation Director is in charge of the dissertation's quality.
+He/she submits a report ensuring that the work is up to the required level to grant the candidate the permission to submit their final draft, after sending a copy of this final draft to the Educational Research Laboratory who will upload it on plagiarism detection software. - The Director sends a written report to the Scientific Council authorizing his/her student to defend his/her dissertation, and requesting the appointment of the jury committee members.